RobotOptimist/macivor/content/blog/to-the-mentors.md

 description: A thank you to the many teachers and friends who have helped me through the years.
 date: 2020-11-26
 tags: mentoring, career, advice, learning
+image: heroes/mentor-hero_dctiux
+alttext: A sign post with Advice, Support, Guidance and Help shown as directions.
 ---

-<page-header title="To The Mentors I Have Known"></page-header>

-::: div container-center

-<picture-wrapper :legacy="false" file-name="heroes/mentor-hero_dctiux" alt-text="A sign post with Advice, Support, Guidance and Help shown as directions." classes="hero-height-128"></picture-wrapper>

-::: div article-container

 ## Thank you